SVG to ICO Converter — Free Online

 Quality tips for SVG → ICO

 When converting SVG to ICO, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If ICO is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For SVG to ICO conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+The vector is rasterized into the standard small square sizes (typically 16, 32, 48, and 256 pixels) and bundled in one ICO.
+Keep the source artwork simple and bold, because fine detail and thin strokes can disappear at 16 pixels regardless of how clean the original vector is.

 Troubleshooting